odolbeau/rabbit-mq-admin-toolkit/README.md

 ## Installation

-The recommended way to install Swarrot is through [Composer](http://getcomposer.org/).
+The recommended way to install RabbitMQ Tools is through [Composer](http://getcomposer.org/).
 Require the `odolbeau/rabbit-mq-admin-toolkit` package into your `composer.json` file: